2022 United States House of Representatives elections in Georgia: District 14

 The 14th district is based in the northwest corner of the state.
-Incumbent Republican Marjorie Taylor Greene, who has represented the district since 2021, was elected with 74.7% of the vote in 2020.
-Greene is running for re-election, after winning a legal challenge to her eligibility based on her alleged involvement in organizing and promoting the 2021 United States Capitol attack, based on the Fourteenth Amendment to the United States Constitution, which bars people who have engaged in insurrection from serving in Congress.
-While Greene won by a comfortable margin, this was the worst showing ever by a republican in the 14th district, and the best performance of a Democrat in this district, being the first time since the district was created that the Democrat got more than 28% of the vote.
+Incumbent Republican Marjorie Taylor Greene, who had represented the district since 2021, was elected with 74.7% of the vote in 2020.
+Greene ran for re-election after winning a legal challenge to her eligibility based on her alleged involvement in organizing and promoting the 2021 United States Capitol attack, based on the Fourteenth Amendment to the United States Constitution, which bars people who have engaged in insurrection from serving in Congress.

+Although the election was regarded as uncompetitive by forecasters, Flowers notably achieved the highest fundraising total for a first time candidate in the 2022 cycle with roughly $16.6 million.